dd9jn/rfc4880bis/crypto-refresh.md

 - A final, summary authentication tag for the AEAD mode.

-The symmetric cipher and AEAD algorithm used are specified in a Public-Key or Symmetric-Key Encrypted Session Key packet that precedes the AEAD Encrypted Data Packet.
+The symmetric cipher, AEAD algorithm, and session key are specified in a Public-Key or Symmetric-Key Encrypted Session Key packet that precedes the AEAD Encrypted Data Packet.

 An AEAD encrypted data packet consists of one or more chunks of data.
 The plaintext of each chunk is of a size specified using the chunk size octet using the method specified below.